 The fountain was reassembled in 1960 after it had been blown up by the Germans in 1944.

 Chiesa della Maddalena

 During the XVIIIth century Rome did not offer many opportunities even for talented architects.
 Luigi Vanvitelli accepted many commissions in provincial towns before being called by King Charles VII of Naples to design the Royal Palace of Caserta in 1751.
-The concave fašade of Chiesa della Maddalena is typical of many Roman churches, but Vanvitelli opted for giving it a rather austere look as he did at Convento di S. Agostino in Rome.
+The concave fašade of Chiesa della Maddalena is typical of many Roman churches, but Vanvitelli opted for giving it a rather austere look as he did in Convento di S. Agostino in Rome.
 The interior instead has a very rich stucco decoration.

 A page covering Pesaro cannot avoid mentioning Gioacchino Rossini, who was born in 1792 in a house near the Cathedral.
 Although the author of Il Barbiere di Siviglia and other popular operas spent only a few years in his hometown he bequeathed almost all his fortune to the City of Pesaro for the foundation of a conservatory.

 Since 1980 an opera festival devoted to his works is held in Pesaro in the month of August.
 It has acquired a worldwide reputation for reviving some of the lesser-known operas by Rossini.

 Return to page one.